AVS Futebol SAD

-AVS Futebol SAD is a Portuguese professional football club currently playing in the Liga Portugal Betclic (the first tier of the Portuguese football league system).
+AVS Futebol SAD is a Portuguese professional football club currently playing in the Liga Portugal 2 (the second tier of the Portuguese football league system).
 They are based in the town of Vila das Aves, and play in Estádio do CD Aves.
-Founded in 2023, the club comes from the renaming of former UD Vilafranquense SAD after moving to Vila das Aves.

 History

-The club was founded on 5 May 2023 after UD Vilafranquense's SAD relocated from Vila Franca de Xira to Vila das Aves due to poor stadium conditions.
-Vilafranquense went to the AF Lisboa district championships while Vilafranquense SAD (now AVS) secured their spot in the 2023–24 Liga Portugal 2.
-The new club has no relation to the defunct Clube Desportivo das Aves or its phoenix club Clube Desportivo das Aves 1930, apart from the sharing of its infrastructures.
-This situation is similar to the Belenenses and B-SAD case which happened in 2018.
+The club was founded on 5 May 2023 after UD Vilafranquense's SAD relocated from Vila Franca de Xira to Vila das Aves, retaining their spot in the 2023–24 Liga Portugal 2.
+Vilafranquense subsequently registered a new team in the AF Lisboa district championships.
+The club has no relation to the defunct Clube Desportivo das Aves or its phoenix club Clube Desportivo das Aves 1930, apart from the sharing of its infrastructures.

-In 2024, they made their debut in the top tier of Portuguese football by winning the playoff in Liga Portugal 2 after defeating Portimonense in promotion play-offs.
+In 2024, they made their debut in the top tier of Portuguese football, after defeating Portimonense in the Liga Portugal 2 promotion play-offs.